-The English Labrador, due to his show personality, may be slightly less demanding than the American Labrador, and is likely to be a bit calmer and less demanding with exercise requirements.
-The American Labrador will have bundles of energy which he will need to expel; if you use him as a working Labrador then this exercise will suffice, but if you don’t then you will need to invest more time exercising him compared to the English.
+The English Labrador, due to his show personality, may be slightly less demanding than the American Labrador.
+Bench Labs are likely to be a bit calmer and less demanding with exercise requirements.
+The American Lab will have bundles of energy that he will need to expel.
+If you use him as a working Labrador then this exercise will suffice.
+If you don’t, then you’ll need to invest more time exercising him compared to an English Labrador.

 As they both have a working background in the water, they love to retrieve sticks or balls from the water, so if you live near a lake, or even happen to have one in your garden, this is the perfect way to physically and mentally stimulate their bodies and minds.